bellsmith15/Kids-Mini-Rugby-project/README_KMR.md

 You can break the credits section up into Content and Media, depending on what you have included in your project.  -->

 ### Content and Media
-- HTML
+- HTML - was used for structuring and presenting content to the web.
-- CSS - was used to style the pages
+- CSS - was used to style the pages.
-- GitHub - was used to host the deployed website and the repository of all previous versions
+- GitHub - was used to host the deployed website and the repository of all previous versions.
-- Gitpod - was used to
+- Gitpod - was used as a cloud based environment for development.
-- GitHub Pages - was used to deploy the website
+- GitHub Pages - was used to deploy the website.
-- Code Institute - essential HTML and CSS
 - Google Fonts - was used to source
 - Font Awesome - was used to source all fonts
 - Pexel - was used to source all video and images